dmblack/nftables_firewall.js/README.md

 # Usage
 You can customize your rules within the *.json configuration files.

-In this current state; the app uses META MARKS to demonstrate the firewall is actually functioning.
-The overall flow is;
- - Packet is picked up by nftables.
- - Packet runs over rules supplied by nodejs, marked (666 reject, 999 accept)
- - Packet is then requeued back to nftables (And accepted/dropped by meta filters)

 Output, when running, shows some basic stats of what has been achieved;

-`Connections - Accepted: 925 (I: 0 O: 925) - Rejected: 66 (I: 4 O: 62)`

-Where; I = Incomming, O = Outgoing.
+`Packets: 513 - IN: 39 (A: 0 - R: 39) - OUT: 474 (A: 264 - R: 210)`

+Where A: Accepted, R: Rejected (Determined; anything other than accepted)

 # Customisation
-Configuration files may be found in src/config.
+'Skeleton' Configuration files may be found in `src/config`, and should then be placed in `config/`.
 * interfaces.json - specify your trusted, and untrusted, interfaces.
 * rules.json - Specify what ports, in which 'trust' zones you want to allow
-* * Note: Changes to this file are 'hot loaded'.
+  * Note: Changes to this file are 'hot loaded'.
 Care should be taken.
-* base.rules - Is the 'initial' template of rules deployed.
+* rules-base.nft - Is the 'initial' template of rules deployed.
 (Creates the appropriate table, chains)
-* locked.rules - Is basically what the script 'should' fall back to if there are any failures on init (SHOULD..)
+* rules-locked.nft - Is basically what the script 'should' fall back to if there are any failures on init (SHOULD..)